 The links at upper right lead to lists of all technical materials published by the district.
 Each listing will include the publication’s number, author(s), title and a brief summary.

-More than 600 documents are listed in these four groups, and all can be downloaded in PDF format.
-In addition to download, documents in size greater than 50 MB may be ordered on CD‑ROM (look for the CD icon ).
+Approximately 600 documents are listed in these four groups, and all can be downloaded in PDF format.
+In addition to download, documents in size greater than 50 MB may be ordered on CD‑ROM, or in some cases, on DVD‑ROM.